Metts History, Family Crest & Coats of Arms

 Early History of the Metts family

-Another 296 words (21 lines of text) covering the years 1787 and 1796 are included under the topic Early Metts History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Metts research.
+Another 159 words (11 lines of text) covering the years 1787 and 1796 are included under the topic Early Metts History in all our PDF Extended History products and printed products wherever possible.

 Metts Spelling Variations